HP Omen

-HP OMEN (also known as sometimes simply OMEN) is a line of high-end gaming PCs, laptops, peripherals and PC parts manufactured by HP Inc. The name comes from the former VoodooPC's line of desktops that was inherited by HP.
+HP OMEN, also known as simply OMEN or OMEN by HP, is a line of high-end gaming PCs, laptops, peripherals and PC parts manufactured by HP.
+The name comes from the former VoodooPCs line of desktops that was inherited by HP.

 The HP Victus is a line of mid-range gaming computers and laptops which replaced the Pavilion Gaming brand in 2021.
-Victus products are sold alongside with OMEN products.
+Victus products are sold alongside OMEN products.